Boby900/weather-app/README.md

 # weather-app
 Javascript based weather app
-- you can provide the input value and it will console.logout the latitude and longitude of the given city.
+- you can provide the input value and it will display the temprature of the given city.
-- those values(latitude,longitude) later I am going to  use with the weather API to display the current weather.
+- In this app I have used the openweather map API.
 - If you have and suggestions so please share it.
 - checkout this app up and running [click](https://weather-app-41a.pages.dev/)
 - this app is not completed yet, I am working on it